Lauren Franklin

 About Lauren Franklin

 I am an archaeologist interested in the evolution and cultural transmission of human technological and social behavior.
 I study Pleistocene and Early Holocene stone tool technologies from the Levant, Western Europe, and North America.
-I incorporate three dimmensional analysis and modeling of stone tools to study technological variability and identify tool making lineages.
+I incorporate three dimensional analysis and modeling of stone tools to study technological variability and identify tool making lineages.

 Selected Publications

-Franklin, Lauren M. (2021).
+Franklin, Lauren M., and Steven L. Kuhn (2021).
 Scraper blank morphology and artifact use-life in the Acheulo-Yabrudian of Tabun Cave, Israel.
-Journal of Paleolithic Archaeology.
-Submitted.
+Journal of Paleolithic Archaeology 4(3). https://doi.org/10.1007/s41982-021-00100-w

 Projects

-Tabun Cave analysis and publication (MA thesis)
+Tabun Cave analysis and publication (PhD dissertation)

 Gravettian Truncated Element analysis (with Jay D. Franklin, Jean-Philippe Rigaud, and Jan Simek)